 The litany of incompetence doesn’t end there.
 The site was dirty, with trash and unused iron bars from the scaffolding scattered around.
 The iron stained the marble base and wooden planks trapped moisture in the area to compound corrosion problems.
 The scaffolding itself was apparently erected by drunken toddlers who had the brilliant idea of stabilizing the structure by tying a few bars to three of the horse’s legs, one of which already has a large crack in it.
 Some scaffolding planks were supported by the rump of the horse which puts it in danger of friction damage and further corrosion.
 It’s amazing the whole crew didn’t wind up in a pile of broken arms and legs.

 INAH’s report strongly urges immediate intervention to stabilize the statue and restore it where possible.
 All conservation plans will be submitted to INAH for prior approval, needless to say, and you can bet they’ll be extra vigilant.

-EDIT: I originally wrongly attributed the restoration order to the Historic Center Rescue Trust, a private organization founded by multi-billionaire Carlos Slim that has dedicated $150 dollars and much hard work to the revitalization of Mexico City’s historic center.
+EDIT: I originally wrongly attributed the restoration order to the Historic Center Rescue Trust, a private organization founded by multi-billionaire Carlos Slim that has dedicated millions of pesos and much hard work to the revitalization of Mexico City’s historic center.
 This was my own erroneous reading of the original Spanish.
 In fact the restoration order came from city officials.
 I’ve removed the paragraph where I discussed the Trust and have redirected all references to the real culprit.

 I apologize for the mistake.
 Many thanks to the anonymous commenter who corrected me.